BinodGaihre/final_project_ABS/README.md

         - **Mean Absolute Error (MAE)**: 8.31 days (Delivery Day Window)
         - **R² Score**: 0.6330

+## Folder Structure
+/Final_Project_ABS
+    /Final_Code             # Source code for all three tradelanes and the dataset /Test_Code              # Test codes and files to build the project README.md           # Main documentation file
+    .gitignore          # Files/folders to ignore by Git

 ## Limitaions and Future Improvements

 - Only 13 weeks of data.
 The model may better predict with more data, reducing the mean absolute error.